MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-RoleGroupMember.md

 ```

 ### -WhatIf
-!!!
-Exchange Server 2010, Exchange Server 2013

-The WhatIf switch simulates the actions of the command.
-You can use this switch to view the changes that would occur without actually applying those changes.
-You don't need to specify a value with this switch.

-!!!
-Exchange Server 2016, Exchange Online, Office 365 Security & Compliance Center, Exchange Online Protection

 This parameter doesn't work in the Office 365 Security & Compliance Center.

 The WhatIf switch simulates the actions of the command.
 You can use this switch to view the changes that would occur without actually applying those changes.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter